zhaw-iwi/promise/README.md

 );
 ```

-Finally, **Agent** wraps the state machine and provides the functionality required when integrating the interaction with an information system, as exemplified by the following lines of code.
+Finally, an **Agent** wraps the state machine and provides the functionality required when integrating the interaction with an information system, as exemplified by the following lines of code.

 ```
 Agent agent = new Agent(